DivyanshuGairwal/ApplyFlow/README.md

+ApplyFlow

 Job Application Tracker (Frontend)

 🔗 Live Demo: https://apply-flow-58ee.vercel.app

-ApplyFlow is a lightweight, frontend-focused job application tracker built to help candidates organize, track, and manage job applications across different hiring stages in a clean and structured way.
+ApplyFlow is a lightweight, frontend-focused job application tracker designed to help candidates keep track of job applications and their progress across different hiring stages in a simple and structured way.

+This project focuses on clean UI, practical workflows, and production-ready deployment rather than unnecessary complexity.

-✨ Features
+Features

-📌 Add, edit, and delete job applications
+Add, edit, and delete job applications

-🔄 Track application status: Applied, Interview, Offer, Rejected
+Track application status: Applied, Interview, Offer, Rejected

-🔍 Search and filter applications by company or status
+Search and filter applications by company name or status

-📊 Dashboard overview showing application progress
+Dashboard-style overview of application progress

-💾 Data persistence using browser localStorage
+Persistent data storage using browser localStorage

-⚡ Fast and modern UI built with React + Vite
+Fast, responsive UI built with React and Vite

-🌐 Deployed on Vercel (production-ready)
+Deployed on Vercel

-🛠️ Tech Stack
+Tech Stack

 Frontend: React, JavaScript (ES6+)